rossillingworth/tesb-rt-se/talend-esb/sap/README.txt

 pooled connection.
 Source: http://help.sap.com/saphelp_nwpi711/helpdata/en/48/874bb4fb0e35e1e10000000a42189c/content.htm?frameset=/en/48/634503d4e9501ae10000000a42189b/frameset.htm

-Connection configuration defined in org.talend.sap.connection.cfg.
+Connection configuration is defined in org.talend.sap.connection.cfg.
-Having jco.destination.peak_limit and jco.destination.pool_capacity we
-define connection pool properties.
+The values of jco.destination.peak_limit and jco.destination.pool_capacity are used to define connection pool properties.

-Correct values of the connection if needed.
+Ensure that the connection parameters are correct.

-Destination connection name defined in the Spring configuration org.talend.sap.connection.xml:
+The destination connection name is defined in the Spring configuration org.talend.sap.connection.xml:
 <value>SAP_CONNECTION_POOL</value>

-2. Deploy to Talend Runtime.
+2. Deploying the connection pool to Talend Runtime.
-Copy
-- org.talend.sap.connection.cfg to Talend-ESB\container\etc\
+Copy the file org.talend.sap.connection.cfg to Talend-ESB\container\etc\
-- org.talend.sap.connection.xml to Talend-ESB\container\deploy\
+Copy the file org.talend.sap.connection.xml to Talend-ESB\container\deploy\

-After that SAP_CONNECTION_POOL is created and can be used.
+Now SAP_CONNECTION_POOL is created and can be used.

-Check configuration is installed.
-In Karaf console:
-karaf@trun> list | grep SAPJCo3
+To check if the connection pool is deployed correctly, use the following command in the Karaf console: karaf@trun> list | grep SAPJCo3

 [ 317] [Active     ] [            ] [Started] [   80] Talend SAPJCo3 Connector (5.5)